Table of Contents

 - Plan for childcare in your absence.

 - Plan the family finances for the time you are in rehab.

 Opioid Withdrawal Timeline

 Before you start the treatment process you will first need to complete a detox.
-During detox the body will attempt to become stable in the absence of the opioid.
+During detox, the body will attempt to become stable in the absence of opioids.
 This equates to some harsh painkiller withdrawal symptoms.

 The opiate detox timeline includes two basic stages:

 Early-stage: Painkiller withdrawal symptoms emerge within 12 hours and may include:

 - Joint pain.